Porges/ways-to-play/src/articles/people/hjr-murray.md

 ---
 title: H. J. R. Murray
+order: 100
 ---

-[H. J. R.  Murray](https://en.wikipedia.org/wiki/H._J._R._Murray){%fn%}Son of [James Murray](https://en.wikipedia.org/wiki/James_Murray_(lexicographer)), the first editor of the Oxford English Dictionary.{%endfn%} (1868–1955) is a very important figure in games history.
-He published two key works: @Murray in 1913 and @Murray2 in 1951.
+[H. J. R.  Murray](https://en.wikipedia.org/wiki/H._J._R._Murray){%fn%}Son of [James Murray](https://en.wikipedia.org/wiki/James_Murray_(lexicographer)), the first editor of the Oxford English Dictionary.{%endfn%} (1868–1955) is a very important figure in the history of board games studies.
+He published two key
+ works: @Murray in 1913 and @Murray2 in 1951.

 <cite>A History of Chess</cite> took 13 years to complete, and Murray taught
 himself German and Arabic in order to finish the book! <cite>A History of